magnus-lindstrom/aoc2015/lessons_learned.md

 Opted for depth first (by adding and removing game states from the same end of the list) instead, which caused the game to finish quickly and me to get a criteria to use when deciding to keep adding new game states or not.
 Takes seconds now.

+# Question 24

+Started by solving in the same way as the two earlier days: using a depth-first search, and then discarding inferior solutions as I work my way back up the "tree".
+This solution is in src/days/24_slow.lua.
+The b() part takes ages to run.
+More than 20 minutes at least.

+Realized that it must be better to just check for all possible ways to create a third or a fourth of the total weight of packets.
+Just work your way up with the number of packets you allow, and as soon as you find a number that creates solutions, check the smallest qe value.

+When implementing this new solution, I found out that it was massively slower to store all temporary weights in a table and overwriting them over and over, than to just never store the values in a table to begin with.
+Sounds obvious now, but the solution went from perhaps taking an hour to taking <1 sec.
+So in the final solution, I just fetch the 1 to 6 weights one by one in an ugly fashion, intead of storing them in a table that can be easily summed up.